boblsturm/aimusic2020/exhibit.md

 ---

-#### D. G. Champernown "Music from EDSAC" (circa 1960)
+#### D. G. Champernowne "Music from EDSAC" (circa 1960)

-This string quartet arose from two computer programmes written by [David G. Champernown](https://en.wikipedia.org/wiki/D._G._Champernowne), Professor of Economics at Cambridge University, around 1960.
+This string quartet arose from two computer programmes written by [David G. Champernowne](https://en.wikipedia.org/wiki/D._G._Champernowne), Professor of Economics at Cambridge University, around 1960.
 One programme harmonized melodies in the style of Victorian hymns.
 Another program generated serial-style music.
 A performance and recording of the string quartet was supposedly made by Lejaren A. Hiller in the 1960s, but this has been lost.

 <a href="https://www.youtube.com/watch?v=gogIM2kKB1U&list=PLT_o2wa6T9d6ZMPnYW13XS6UoqymtxzN4
 " target="_blank"><img src="http://img.youtube.com/vi/gogIM2kKB1U/0.jpg"
 alt="Champernown Music from EDSAC" width="480" border="10" /></a>

 <a href="https://highnoongmt.wordpress.com/2020/10/01/music-from-edsac-circa-1960/" target="_blank">More information</a>

+Sincere gratitude to the Champernowne family for permission to record and include this piece for this conference.

 [Go to top](#selected-works)